Unimodular Hausdorff and Minkowski Dimensions: Examples

-Consider the intervals divided by consecutive points of $\Phi$.
-In each such interval, namely $(a,b)$, add $\ceil{(b-a)^{\alpha}}-1$ points to split the interval into $\ceil{(b-a)^{\alpha}}$ equal parts.
-Let $\Phi'$ denote the resulting point process.
-By the assumption $\alpha<\beta$, one can show that $\omid{S_1^{\alpha}}<\infty$.
-Now, by biasing the distribution of $\Phi'$ (Definition~\ref{def:bias}) by $\ceil{S_1^{\alpha}}$ and changing the origin to a point of $\Phi'\cap [0,S_1)$ chosen uniformly at random, one obtains a point-stationary point process $\Psi$ (see Theorem~5 in \cite{shift-coupling} and also the examples in~\cite{processes}).
-The distribution of $\Psi$ is determined by the following equation (where $h$ is any measurable nonnegative function).
+Let $\alpha<\beta<1$.
+Consider the intervals defined by consecutive points of $\Phi$.
+In each such interval, say $(a,b)$, add $\ceil{(b-a)^{\alpha}}-1$ points so as to split the interval into $\ceil{(b-a)^{\alpha}}$ equal parts.
+Let $\Phi'$ denote the resulting point process (with the points of $\Phi$ and the additional points).
+The assumption $\alpha<\beta$ implies that $\omid{S_1^{\alpha}}<\infty$.
+Now, by biasing the distribution of $\Phi'$ by $\ceil{S_1^{\alpha}}$ and changing the origin to a point of $\Phi'\cap [0,S_1)$ chosen uniformly at random, one obtains a point-stationary point process $\Psi$ (see Theorem~5 in \cite{shift-coupling} and also the examples in~\cite{processes}), (it is not a renewal process).
+The distribution of $\Psi$ is determined by the following equation, where $h$ is any measurable nonnegative function:}

 \begin{proposition} Let $\Phi$ and $\Psi$ be as above.
 Then, $\Phi$ has the same distribution as an equivariant subspace of $\Psi$ (conditioned on having the root) and

 \end{proposition}